BMW's $1 billion plant surfs Mexican investment wave

+* Signs memorandum of intent with Yandex LLC to jointly develop multimedia systems, including information and entertainment and navigation services

-MEXICO CITY Luxury car maker BMW (BMWG.DE) revealed a $1 billion (0.58 billion pounds) Mexican plant investment on Thursday, becoming the latest in a line of major automakers to take advantage of the country's growing industrial base and tariff-free access to the U.S. market.
+MEXICO CITY, July 3 Luxury car maker BMW revealed a $1 billion Mexican plant investment on Thursday, becoming the latest in a line of major automakers to take advantage of the country's growing industrial base and tariff-free access to the U.S. market.

 BMW outlined plans to build a factory near San Luis Potosi, central Mexico, in a move that will reduce the German company's dependence on higher-cost plants at home.